Skip to main content

 Written by Secretary of State for Education, Bridget Phillipson, the paper, published on 23 February, marks a significant shift in education policy - one that goes well beyond the school gates.

-Here is what schools, trusts and local authorities need to know.
+Our specialist education lawyers have unpacked the key reforms and what schools, trusts and local authorities need to know, covering:

 The core vision